Should You Regularly Use a Power Washer on a Wood Deck or Composite Deck?

 The key to keeping your deck in great condition for years is to stay on top of the cleaning.
 If you haven’t already made washing your deck a part of your regular household cleaning routine, it’s time to start.
 At a minimum, set a goal to clean your deck every two weeks.

 - Biodegradable cleaning solution.
-Note: dish soap should work fine on your deck, although some homeowners use a mixture of powdered laundry detergent (without bleach) and water.
+Note: dish soap should work fine on your deck.
+Other homeowners use a mixture of powdered laundry detergent (without bleach) and water.

-Start by clearing any outdoor furniture and other accessories out of the way.
+- Step 2.
 Sweep any debris off your deck.
 If leaves frequently fall on your deck, you might need to sweep it off more frequently.
 When leaves get wet, they can leave a hard-to-clean residue on the deck’s surface.

-Once you have swept your deck, begin cleaning it using water, your cleaning solution, and a bristle brush.
-Once you start scrubbing the entire deck, you’ll need to apply some elbow grease, but don’t scrub so hard that you scratch or splinter your decking material.
+- Step 4.
+Begin cleaning the deck using water, your cleaning solution, and a bristle brush.
+Once you start scrubbing the entire deck, you’ll need to apply some elbow grease.
+But don’t scrub so hard you scratch or splinter your decking material.

+Wondering how to keep your deck looking great?
+Ready to replace a deck that's beyond repair?
 Design Builders would love to hear from you!
 Just drop us a line!